NoDivide/astrum/README.md

 <a href=“#deleteing-groups”></a>
 ## Deleting Groups
-You can also delete an entire group along with all its components using the `—-group` option:
+You can also delete an entire group along with all its components using the `--group` option:

-`astrum delete -—group navigation`
+`astrum delete --group navigation`

 ![](https://dl.dropboxusercontent.com/u/251342/astrum-gifs/astrum-delete-group.gif)